cncf/tag-app-delivery/operator-wg/whitepaper-public-comment/README.md

 cluster no matter if those resources are living in another namespace or not.
 **Namespace Operators** exist to execute custom resources within a namespace.
-Usually there are policy engine policies applied to jail the scope within the namespace and only communicate with pods within the namespace.
+Usually, there are policy engine policies applied to jail the scope within the namespace and only communicate with pods within the namespace.
 This is considered more secure by nature, but the same rules apply.